‘Days Of Our Lives’ June 21: Chad Vows DiMera Demise, Ciara And Ben Share A Moment, Kayla Hits Paydirt [Recap]

 — Days of our Lives (@nbcdays) May 15, 2018

-Unfortunately for Kate, while sitting at a table with Steve, Kayla meets up with Justin.
-When speaking with Justin, the man that Kayla doesn’t recognize (Leo’s lawyer) walks by.
-When Justin confirms his identity Kayla is armed with the ammunition needed to take Kate down and get Steve a bionic eye.
-She immediately calls Stefan with the information.
+Unfortunately for Kate, while sitting at a table with Steve, Kayla met up with Justin.
+When speaking with Justin, the man that Kayla doesn’t recognize (Leo’s lawyer) walked by.
+When Justin confirmed his identity Kayla was armed with the ammunition needed to take Kate down and get Steve a bionic eye.
+She immediately called Stefan with the information.

-At the end of today’s June 21 episode of Days of Our Lives, Chad visits Kate.
-He can’t wait to tell her all about his new job.
+At the end of the June 21 episode of Days of Our Lives, Chad visited Kate.
+He couldn’t wait to tell her all about his new job.

 Days of Our Lives airs weekdays on NBC.